day8/re-frame-template/README.md

 * Routing
   * [secretary](https://github.com/gf3/secretary) (`+routes`)

-To add a profile to the base template, just append the profile name (let's use `+re-com` as an example):
+To add a `profile` to the base template, just append its name (let's use `+re-com` as an example):

 ```
 lein new re-frame <project-name> +re-com
 ```

-Any combination of profiles can be added at once:
+Any combination of `profiles` can be added at once:

 ```
 lein new re-frame <project-name> +garden +re-com +routes +test +less +10x